shawnbrown2412/nba-injury-risk-analysis/README.md

-# nba-injury-risk-analysis
-Predictive modeling and machine learning analysis of NBA player injury risk using workload, scheduling, and player performance metrics in R. This project explores how factors such as minutes played, rest days, and player workload contribute to injury probability using statistical modeling and data visualization.
+# NBA Injury Risk Analysis

+This project investigates factors associated with NBA player injury frequency using injury records and player performance data from 2010–2020.
+Using R, tidyverse, and statistical modeling techniques, the analysis explores relationships between injury counts and player characteristics such as age, minutes played, scoring, assists, rebounds, and position.

+The project includes data cleaning, injury categorization, exploratory data analysis, visualization, and multiple linear regression modeling to better understand patterns of injury occurrence among NBA players.